 Running is an impact sport!
 It impacts hips, knees, ankles, feet.
 So it pays to be careful, especially when running after 40, to look after our bones.

-Here are our top ten tips for being able to continue running after forty, or actually as long as possible.
+Here are my top ten tips for being able to continue running after forty, or actually as long as possible.

 - Don’t run to excess – know what your body can take – push it yes, but not so far as to damage it